What Is a Website Backup? A Complete Beginner's Guide to Hosting Safety - Choice Reader Banner.

 Manual backup: In this method, you manually download all the files using FTP (such as FileZilla) and the database using phpMyAdmin and save them to your computer.
 This method is somewhat technical and there is a risk of forgetting.

-Automatic backup – It is the easier and more reliable way.
+Automatic backup – Automatic website backup is an easy and trustworthy way.
+It helps keep your website and SEO secure.
 You can use plugins for WordPress, or set a schedule backup by going to your hosting’s cPanel.
 You should schedule automatic backups to be taken daily or weekly.

 If you want the best security, then you should store this data on cloud storage such as Google Drive or Amazon S3 instead of your hosting server.
 This is called an offsite backup, which is considered highly secure..